Explore

 That gives the Central Andes a particularly clear kind of seriousness.
 Here, the difficulty is often not theatrical.
 It is built into the air, the dryness, the pacing, and the fact that the environment begins shaping performance very early in the trip.

-That is why they matter so much as an Outset destination.
-They teach that a high, open mountain environment can be every bit as demanding as steeper or more dramatic ground.
+That is why they stay compelling.
+They show that a high, open mountain environment can be every bit as demanding as steeper or more dramatic ground.

 What this place asks of people